‘Sight-Size Portraiture in Oils’

 ‘Sight-size—when used correctly—is a powerful tool for the portrait painter, which empowers their intuitive faculties whilst encouraging a breadth of treatment in keeping with the tradition of “portraiture in the grand manner”.’

-Spots on this course are highly limited—only 6 in total—in order to allow each student to work in North light and at life size.
-There will be one model per every two students.
-Please, don’t hesitate to book your place now!
+Spots on this course are highly limited to allow each student to work in North light and at life size—there will be one model per every two students.
+This is an extremely rare and special opportunity, so please don’t hesitate to book your place now!

 The theory and practice of Sight-size technique